SkillsFundingAgency/das-roatp-api/README.md

 - Open Visual studio as an administrator
 - Open the solution
 - Set SFA.DAS.RoATP.Api as the startup project
-- Publish the database project SFA.DAS.RoATP.Database to your local SQL Server instance.
-This will pre-populate data including QAR and Feedback (but only if have not been previously populated)
+- Publish the database project SFA.DAS.RoATP.Database to your local SQL Server instance
-- Running the solution will launch the API in your browser

 ##### Open the Jobs project within the solution